GiadaSimonetti/studio-ghibli-app/README.md

 ## Studio Ghibli app

-This a simple calendar app built in React.js that shows the film of the japanese Studio Ghibli
+This a simple app, built in React.js, that shows the film of the japanese Studio Ghibli.

 ![Studio-Ghibli](./public/1.png?raw=true)